daan1392/mcmc_inference/README.md

 # MCMC Inference
 Markov Chain Monte Carlo (MCMC) framework to infer nuclear data from both microscopic energy dependent and integral experiments.
 Surrogate models are built per experiment using Gaussian Processes with the 80/20 rule for testing.

+## Acknowledgements
 This work was build upon scripts from a PhD student at EPFL, Sarah Maccario.
-Microscopic experiments could be included due to the help of Pablo Pérez-Maroto.
+Thanks to Pablo Pérez-Maroto, the capture yield measurement of Cr-53 could be included.
+He provided the required input files for running SAMMY.

 ## Features
 - Generate training data (perturbed ACE files, )